GraveCode/GravedeskWeb/README.md

 - run `npm install -d` to install the GravedeskWeb specific modules
 - copy `config-example.json` to `config.json`
 - edit the URL and name to suit your site
+- (optional) add an image at /images/logo.png for a logo
 - run `wintersmith build`
 - This should create a `build` folder.
 Copy the contents of `build` to your webserver via sftp etc.